Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 {{</filetree/container>}}

-The contents of these files is human-readable, and you may inspect them to get an understanding of what happened, see if Orchestrion did anything unexpected.
+The contents of these files is human-readable, and you may inspect them to get an understanding of what happened, see if Orch8rion did anything unexpected.
 If you find yourself unable to make sense of what you see in these files, our engineers will be happy to assist.